stacytaylor/portfolio23/src/pages/work/quickstart-redesign.md

  <img src="/images/quickstarts/v1Step1.png" class="img-large" alt="screenshot showing redesign"/>

-### The first iteration of the interactive quickstart experience.
-The new design included complete code samples, including what files code should be included in.
 Users can check out the code samples, copy code snippets, or download all the files at once to edit in their code editor.
 The code samples also update so that the relevant file is displayed as the user scrolls through the guide so that the relevant sample is showing for each step.

  <img src="/images/quickstarts/v1Step2.png" class="img-large" alt="screenshot showing redesign with code samples"/>